60pfennig/spout-for-OPENRNDR/README.md

 implementation(openrndrNatives("gl3"))
 ```
 5) You can now create your Spout sender or receiver with the corresponding classes SpoutSender and SpoutReceiver.
 A small example is prepared in the Main.kt

+I used the code from: https://github.com/leadedge/SpoutProcessing

+License: GNU GENERAL PUBLIC LICENSE